Edinburgh Airport: How to avoid being caught up in a threatened third summer of baggage disruption – Alastair Dalton

 While I learned plenty about the airport and its future plans at the consultative committee meeting, the last thing I was expecting was such a gloomy assessment of what’s become a notorious problem that’s associated with the airport, albeit not of its own making.

-I found it particularly surprising because Mr Dewar had said in August last year the past disruption, which led to mislaid luggage piling up in terminal corridors, “should have been avoidable" – so that there was no repeat of the 2022 trouble that came as part of post-Covid staff shortages across the aviation industry.
+I found it particularly surprising because Mr Dewar had said in August last year the past disruption, which led to mislaid luggage piling up in terminal corridors, “should have been avoidable" – meaning there should not have been a repeat of the 2022 trouble, which was part of widespread post-Covid staff shortages across the aviation industry.

 However, since the airport had expressed confidence a year ago it would not happen again, it was perhaps wise not to again raise expectations that everything would be fine, especially with record passenger numbers predicted this summer.

-However, it’s largely in the hands of the airlines and their baggage handling agents, both at the airport and elsewhere, since Mr Dewar said the problem lay with delays in baggage getting through hub airports such as Heathrow and Amsterdam onto connecting flights to Edinburgh.
+The airport said the problems were the fault of the airlines and their baggage handling agents, both at Edinburgh and elsewhere.

+Mr Dewar said they were caused by delays in baggage getting through hub airports such as Heathrow and Amsterdam onto connecting flights to Edinburgh.

+There’s also the option of switching to another airport, but that might involve longer onward travel by road or rail.

-The least that affected passengers can hope for is Edinburgh’s new strategy works and they are speedily reunited with their bags – and no repeat of those luggage trollies lining the terminal.
+The least that affected passengers can hope for is Edinburgh’s new strategy works and they are speedily reunited with their bags – and there is no repeat of those luggage trollies lining the terminal.

 Comments